dngulin/ksi/README.md

 > [!WARNING]
 > The project is in the prototype development stage

-This unity package provides a data oriented design framework for Unity DOTS.
+This unity package provides a data-oriented design framework for Unity DOTS.
-It implies to use the special attribute (trait) system and extensively uses Roslyn analyzers and code generators.
+It implies using the special attribute (trait) system and extensively uses Roslyn analyzers and code generators.

 Key features: